Dyslexia: Neuroanatomy

 Neuroimaging techniques, such as functional magnetic resonance imaging (fMRI) and positron emission tomography (PET), have shown a correlation between both functional and structural differences in the brains of children with reading difficulties.
 Some people with dyslexia show less activation in parts of the left hemisphere of the brain involved with reading, such as the inferior frontal gyrus, inferior parietal lobule, and the middle and ventral temporal cortex.
+Meta-analyses of fMRI studies have found under-activation where the temporal and occipital lobes meet in the left hemisphere in dyslexic subjects (including the visual word form area).
 Over the past decade, brain activation studies using PET to study language have produced a breakthrough in the understanding of the neural basis of language.
 Neural bases for the visual lexicon and for auditory verbal short-term memory components have been proposed, with some implication that the observed neural manifestation of developmental dyslexia is task-specific (i.e., functional rather than structural). fMRIs of people with dyslexia indicate an interactive role of the cerebellum and cerebral cortex as well as other brain structures in reading.

 The cerebellar theory of dyslexia proposes that impairment of cerebellum-controlled muscle movement affects the formation of words by the tongue and facial muscles, resulting in the fluency problems that some people with dyslexia experience.
 The cerebellum is also involved in the automatization of some tasks, such as reading.
 The fact that some children with dyslexia have motor task and balance impairments could be consistent with a cerebellar role in their reading difficulties.
 However, the cerebellar theory has not been supported by controlled research studies.